tall1on/ExaGameBooster/README.md

 This software is provided "as is" without warranty of any kind, either express or implied.
 Use at your own risk.

-### Roadmap (as of 2023-09-24)
+### Roadmap (as of 2024-03-21)

-- v3.0.0: Improved Installer, New Uninstaller and Updater (October)
+- v3.1: Support for new Zen5 products (12/16 cores)
-- v3+: V-Cache support for more games
+- v3.1+: Support for more games (including V-Cache optimizations)

+### Survey on support for the 14th generation of Intel and future Intel products

+Please vote if you would like us to add support: https://strawpoll.com/poy9W3aBPgJ

 ### How to install

-Simply download and open the ExaGameBooster_64.zip archive.
-Run the install.bat (administrator rights required) to install the executable and set up the autostart.
-You can also just run ExaGameBooster.exe to test without installation/autostart.
+Simply download and start the Installer.exe (administrator rights required) to install the executable and set up the autostart.

 ### Supported CPU's